shelmangroup/flux-events-pubsub/README.md

 FluxCD events (Commit, Sync and Release events) will also be published to pubsub topic for later consumtion of different services.

-FluxCD events for Google container regetry updates. (no updates are sent to other topics for this changes)
+FluxCD events for Google container registry updates. (no updates are sent to other topics for this changes)

 ## Example use cases that consume pubsub events.